beedle-/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 ####In addition, provide a log file containing the output of the docker ps console and another file (per container) with docker inspect <container>.
 Four files are expected.
-Unfortunatly, we didn't see that we had to deliver this logs during our tests and we only realize that we forgot this step when we finished the practice.
+Unfortunately, we didn't see that we had to deliver this logs during our tests and we only realize that we forgot this step when we finished the practice.
 So the logs will be totally different with the next step done.
 Sorry!

 ####4.
 Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?
 This outputs looks more like logs and not like configuration files (.cfg extension).
-We should be able to edit the link between the server and HA proxy with this files, not just beeing able to see that there is a new link etablished.
+We should be able to edit the link between the server and HA proxy with this files, not just being able to see that there is a new link established.